Investipal/investipal-website/src/content/blog/investipal-vs-nitrogen-riskalyze-comparison.md

 <h3 id="">What about compliance - is Investipal SEC-registered or FINRA-approved?</h3>

 <p id="">Investipal is a technology platform that assists advisors with documentation workflows.
 It is not investment advice, and all outputs require advisor review and approval.
 Investipal's IPS and Reg BI features help advisors generate compliant documentation, but they do not constitute legal advice.
-Advisors remain responsible for compliance with applicable regulations.</p>
+Advisors remain responsible for compliance with <a href="https://www.sec.gov/investment-adviser-public-disclosure" target="_blank" rel="noopener">SEC regulations</a> and applicable state requirements.</p>

 <h3 id="">How long does it take to generate a proposal + IPS in Investipal?</h3>